lsst/rtn-051/basic-use-and-navigation.rst

 Basic navigation
 ================

-Once you sign on, you should be able to see the ``system dashboard``, as shown in :numref:`System-Dashboard`.
+Once you sign on, you should be able to see the ``system dashboard``, similar to :numref:`System-Dashboard`.

 .. figure:: /_static/System-Dashboard.png
     :name: System-Dashboard

     Example of system dashboard.

-The Risk Tool is used for multiple projects at NOIRLab --- you can limit the information shown by selecting ``Rubin Operations``.
+The Risk Tool is used for multiple projects at NOIRLab, as shown in :numref:`ATS-Projects` --- you can limit the information shown by selecting ``Rubin Operations``.

 ..
 Note::
-   Your access to risks, reports, etc. is limited to only your project/program/service and you will also have read-only access to NOIRLab directorate risks.
+   Your access to risks, reports, etc. is limited to only your projects/programs/services.
+   If NOIRLab directorate risks are available, you will also have read-only access.

-   If you need to acquire access to any other risk register, contact NOIRLab system administrators.
+   If you need to acquire access to any other risk registers, contact NOIRLab system administrators.

 .. figure:: /_static/ATS-Projects.png
     :name: ATS-Projects